juliencegarra/OpenMATB/README.md

 > [!NOTE]
 > **Experimental web version.** OpenMATB can also run in a web browser (Chrome/Chromium), with no installation, thanks to [Pyodide](https://pyodide.org) and pyglet 3.
-It is still experimental: joysticks, the parallel port and Lab Streaming Layer are not available, and timing relies on the browser clock.
-See the [README](https://github.com/juliencegarra/OpenMATB#web-version-browser) for how to build and host it.
+Flight joysticks are supported through the browser Gamepad API (press one of the joystick buttons on the start page to detect it).
+It is still experimental: the parallel port and Lab Streaming Layer are not available, and timing relies on the browser clock.
+> It is developed on the [`pyglet3-pyodide-web`](https://github.com/juliencegarra/OpenMATB/tree/pyglet3-pyodide-web) branch.
+See [Web version](https://github.com/juliencegarra/OpenMATB/blob/pyglet3-pyodide-web/README.md#web-version-browser) in its README to build and host it.

 # OpenMATB: An open-source version of the Multi-Attribute Task Battery (MATB)